ivan-m/graphviz/FAQ.md

 with.

-If, however, this isn't possible (e.g. it uses an image that isn't in the current working directory) then use the `GDotGraph` type.
+If, however, this isn't possible (e.g. it uses an image that isn't in the current working directory) then use the `Generalised.DotGraph` type.

 ### There are too many attributes!!!
 Which ones should I use? ###